travis-ci/docs-travis-ci-com/user/common-build-problems.md

 We mark all features that are in beta like this:

-> BETA Awesome new feature that does some stuff.
+> Awesome new feature that does some stuff.
 {: .beta}

 ## My tests broke but were working yesterday